 - These terms are used interchangeably but they have different meaning and perspectives

-- The dichotomy is the contrast or difference between two ideas, connoting division in the subject matter, while Dualism is the concept of debate on a particular subject matter.
+- The dichotomy is the contrast or difference between two ideas, connoting division in the subject matter, while Dualism means Two aspects for a same subject, and Dualism is the concept of debate on a particular subject matter.

 - Dualism is the hallmark of social philosophy and environmental thinking.
 It means two parallel ideas having the same goal but mutually distinctive